SAP Fiori for SAP S/4HANA – SAP Fiori Security Design Fundamentals

 - SAP_ALL cannot be used to grant access to SAP Fiori

-IMPORTANT: If you have strict segregation of duties requirements, you may also need to consider additional components to manage these, such as SAP GRC.
+IMPORTANT: If you have strict segregation of duties requirements, you may also need to consider additional components to manage these, such as SAP Access Control.
 While segregation of duties is beyond the scope of this blog post, as an initial starting point, you should look to avoid segregation of duties issues at the business catalog level, which is the lowest level of assignment of apps/UIs to roles.
 In our customer experiences, observationally most SAP standard business catalogs do not contain inherent conflicts.
-However, as rules and regulations can be different in different countries and for different industries, you should risk assess them for your conditions, for example using a SAP GRC ruleset.
+However, as rules and regulations can be different in different countries and for different industries, you should risk assess them for your conditions, for example using a ruleset.

 Fundamental Security Design Principles of SAP Fiori